Belgium · tool

 Local etiquette

-- •Tipping is generally included in the service charge ('service compris'), but rounding up the bill or leaving a small extra tip (5-10%) for excellent service is appreciated.
+- •Tipping is not obligatory as a service charge is usually included, but rounding up the bill or leaving a small tip for excellent service is appreciated.